What is PCB?

 To obtain information on the concentration of PCBs on the inner surface of the Transformer which no longer contains Dielectric Oil containing PCBs.

-Hyprowira Laboratory can perform Rapid Test and Laboratory Test.
-Currently our Rapid Test has been accredited by the National Accreditation Committee based on ISO 17025.
+Hyprowira Laboratory can perform Screening Test, Laboratory Test and Wipe Test.
+Currently our Screening Test has been accredited by the National Accreditation Committee based on ISO 17025.